aredier/chariots/README.rst

 Some key features of Chariot are still in development and should be coming soon

-* ML utils (implementation of ops for most popular ML libraries) for sklearn and keras at first
+* ML utils (implementation of ops for most popular ML libraries with adequate `Versionedfield`) for sklearn and keras at first
 * Cloud integration (integration with cloud services to fetch and load models from)
 * A CookieCutter to properly structure your ML project
-* More examples (the example above is quite barebones and we are going to write more of those to provide with some use cases and examples)
+* More examples (the example above is quite simple and we are going to write more of those to provide with some use cases and examples)

 Credits
 -------